 What Do You Need to Start a Consulting Business?

-In terms of equipment, the only items you need to start a consulting business is a cellphone and a computer.
-Both of those tools help you reach new clients through cold calling, email, advertising and a website.
+In terms of equipment, the only items you need to start a consulting business are a cellphone and a computer.
+Both of those tools help you reach new clients through cold calling, email, advertising, and a website.

 Beyond the physical tools, you should provide potential clients with a compelling service that offers value.
 This means your consulting services should show precisely how clients benefit from your expertise.
 If a customer invests $10,000 for six months, you can demonstrate how that company earns a return on its investment during contract negotiations.